apitoolkit/apitoolkit-landing/content/blog/API-SPECS-VS-DOCUMENTATION-AN-WHAT-IT-MEANS-FOR-YOU/_index.md

 ---
-title: "Writing API Documentation - Best Practices and Mistakes to Avoid"
+title: "API DOCUMENTATION VS API SPECIFICATION - WHAT IT MEANS FOR YOU"
 date: 2022-05-24T08:05:56+02:00

 ---